stubobis1/Archipelago/worlds/poe/docs/en_Path of Exile.md

 - If you're using a gem you shouldn't be, too many flasks, or any other thing that you don't have unlocked, then you are considered "Out of Logic" and will be unable to send Unlocks until you resolve this issue!
 The in-game chat will message you with a brief explanation.
 - Make sure your PoE logs are being read (client should detect zone changes and chat whispers).
 If you haven't seen any update in a while, make sure that your file paths are set correctly.
 - F11 will restart the client if you run into issues.
 - F12 will force the client to do a check.
 The API still only updates when changing zones, but this is helpful if something gets messed up.
-(Such as if Archipelago can't read the client.txt file for some reason.)
+(Such as if the client.txt is unreadable, or you move in a new zone before the command is sent.)
 - If you get problems when you are trying to write the filter, it could be Windows OneDrive interfering.
 Try disabling OneDrive.

 ## Personal Advice